Consumer Medicine Information

 C, tell your doctor.
 Also tell your doctor if you get vaginal itching or discharge.

-of Dalacin C allows fungi/yeast to grow and the above symptoms to occur.
-Dalacin
+DALACIN C allows fungi/yeast to grow and the above symptoms to occur.
+DALACIN C does

 Things you must not do